Bible translations into the languages of Taiwan

 The Bible translations into the languages of Taiwan are into Taiwanese, Hakka, Amis, and other languages of Taiwan.

-Chinese
+Mandarin Chinese

 In Taiwan, education from kindergarten to college is done in Mandarin Chinese (國語).
 Chinese is used in government offices and large corporations.
-The Bible text in Chinese is in Traditional Chinese, written vertically, rather than in Simplified Chinese, written horizontally.
+The Bible text in Mandarin Chinese is in Traditional Chinese, written vertically, rather than in Simplified Chinese, written horizontally.